vanHeemstraCreations/movie-hall-of-fame/300/500/100/100/README.md

 ### QR Codes

-- Based on "QR Code Generator Plug-in" at https://ff.de/qr-code-plugin/
+- Based on "QR Code Generator Plug-in" at https://ff.de/qr-code-plugin/ (Does **not** support After Effects on Mac OS)
+- Based on "QR Code Monkey" at https://www.qrcode-monkey.com/

+1) Visit [QRCode Monkey](https://www.qrcode-monkey.com/) in a web browser on your computer.
+2) You will be provided with various options such as website, message, location, Wi-Fi, social media, Bitcoin, and more.
+Choose what you’d like to generate a QR code for and enter the details in the provided boxes.
+3) Adjust the quality of the QR code, customize colors, add a logo, or edit the image before clicking the **Create QR Code** button.